Hypfer/Valetudo/docs/index.md

 Please don't disappoint me.
 Thank you.

 These are the Valetudo Docs.
+Just like the software they accompany, they aim to (to some degree) deconstruct the genres IoT and FOSS.<br/>
 Simply use the navigation menu on the left to find what you're looking for.

 The [getting started guide](https://valetudo.cloud/pages/general/getting-started.html) is a good place to start.